 Although carpet isn't the most efficient floor covering on top of underfloor heating, as it will take time for the heat to get through, it can still be used.
 To get the best out of it, keep the combined tog value of the underlay and carpet below 2.5.

-If you like the contemporary look and want exposed concrete floors, make sure you don't use this to encase the underfloor heating system.
-Both water and electric systems should be installed within the screed layer, not concrete, as sharp aggregate can damage the system.
+If you want exposed concrete floors, make sure you don't use this to encase the underfloor heating system.
+Both water and electric systems should be installed within a layer of screed, not concrete, as sharp aggregate can damage the system.